 Yes, Advanced Placement (AP) classes are part of the academic program.
 For further information, please go to: ACADEMICS > Grades 5 through 12 > AP Courses and Exams.

-We offer a wide range of afternoon program activities from Computer Science, Conducting Experiments, to Fiber Arts and Hip Hop dancing.
-For older students SAT Prep and Model UN are available, as well.
+We offer a wide range of afternoon program activities which are included in tuition.
 To see the overview of current afternoon courses please go to one of these pages:

 > ACADEMICS > Elementary School > Afternoon Program